Islamic design

 • commercial pressures.

-At the same time the development of urban settlements has meant that land has increased in value.
-This has made the land on which palm farms sit too valuable to ignore as a resource for the construction of buildings with the effect that they have been allowed to die prior to being redeveloped.
+At the same time the rapid development of urban settlements has meant that land has increased in value significantly.
+This has made the land on which palm farms sit too valuable to ignore as a resource for the construction of buildings, with the effect that they have been allowed to die prior to being redeveloped.
 In some parts of the world trees are protected and permissions have to be obtained to cut them down.
 I am not aware of any developments in Qatar which have been able to retain some or all the palm trees as a resource for those living and working in those developments.
-Instead, landscaping is carried out from scratch and with a plant palette which is not always based on native species, something the government is attempting to deal with.
+Instead, landscaping is carried out from scratch and with a plant palette which is not always based on native species, something the government has attempted to confront.
+Militating against this desire have been the commercial pressures from the nurseries who, responding to the demands of an expanding consumer base, as well as a commercial desire to offer a widening palette, have introduced an increasingly broad selection of materials from outside the region.
+This photograph demonstrates that there is often no discernible design in planting within private gardens.

 First of all you should be aware of the most significant factors which influenced traditional Islamic planting and the circumstances under which planting is now carried out.
 Essentially they are the: